 New hires at Accenture fit the typical consulting profile – type A personality, well rounded, outgoing, etc. – and perks and travel at the firm fit the profile as well.
 Long hours, nice benefits, and 4-days-a-week travel characterize the Accenture experience.
 Firm culture, historically, is not as strong as it is, say, at Deloitte, where you’re likely to spend time with your coworkers outside of work.
 For instance, you’d be a lot less likely to grab a drink with your teammates after work at Accenture than you would at Deloitte or Bain.
 It’s just harder to establish a one-firm mentality inside such a ginormous, distributed firm.

 Because client projects are typically focused on efficiencies and optimization, consultants at Accenture are usually passionate about the details.
-They’re used to dealing in the operations world and have fun with processes, flowcharts, and procedures.
+They’re used to dealing with the operations world and have fun with processes, flowcharts, and procedures.
 Someone who likes to dwell on the big picture isn’t going to function as well there.

 ACCENTURE CONSULTING INTERVIEWS AND RECRUITING

 For soon-to-be grads, first round interviews are held on campus or over the phone during the fall recruiting season.
 This first round is really a screening round to weed out anyone who isn’t a fit (even if you’re technical, you still need to have a high EQ) or doesn’t make the grade on legit business area understanding.
 Remaining candidates are invited to a second round interview, which is usually held on campus or in a local Accenture office.
 Interviewers use the second round to test your case interview skills and situational responses.
 In fact, the Accenture case interview is largely situational – “what would you do in XXX scenario?” – and while it might be less prescribed than a McKinsey interview, a structured answer still wins the day.
-In the final round, you’re given another set of interview questions and a chance to meet analysts and consultants from the local office.
+In the final round, you’re given another set of interview questions and a chance to meet analysts and consultants from the local office (learn about case interviews here).

 Networking your way into a position at Accenture is not hard to do, if you’ve got the right education and experience.
-First of all, the firm hosts info sessions and career fairs at dozens of schools across the US.
-Access their events calendar to find out when they’re coming to your school and make sure you drop your consulting-ready resume at their booth.
+First of all, the firm hosts info sessions and career fairs at dozens of schools across the U.S. Access their events calendar to find out when they’re coming to your school and make sure you drop your consulting-ready resume at their booth.

 Accenture offers an online Career Coach for applicants – an interactive program with video and a quiz, that helps you with career planning, networking, job searching, and interviewing at the firm.
 It’s a good intro to the company; however, don’t expect it to give you any insider information.